 Keep up the exercise:

-Avoid tight clothes, especially at the waist.
+Dress for comfort: Avoid tight clothes, especially at the waist.
 They only hurt the stomach and further compressing it causes discomfort.
 Leave that belly alone!
-Here are a few hygiene tips you need to follow during periods.

 Try some home remedies:

-- Include a glass of milk in your breakfast.
+Remedy #3: Include a glass of milk in your breakfast.
 Calcium is a good cure for cramps.
-If you are not such a ‘milk’ person or are lactose intolerant about 600mg (2-4 tablets) of calcium chewables should do the trick.
+If you are not such a milk person or are lactose intolerant about 600mg (2-4 tablets) of calcium chewables should do the trick.

-- Indulge in generous helpings of papaya during and before your periods.
-Papaya contains ‘papain’ an enzyme that helps to regulate and helps to ease the flow during menstruation.
+Remedy #4: Have generous helpings of papaya during and before your periods.
+Papaya contains papain an enzyme that helps to regulate and helps to ease the flow during menstruation.

-- Aloe Vera juice with honey is also well known to ease the flow and reducing the pain.
-Read beauty benefits of aloe vera.
+Remedy #6: Aloe vera juice with honey is also well known to ease the flow and reducing the pain.

-- Just remember to be kind to yourself – Relax, read a book, listen to some soft music or chat up with friends.
+Remedy #10: Just remember to be kind to yourself - relax, read a book, listen to some soft music or chat up with friends.
 If you feel happy and rejuvenated, your mind will help you fight physical pain.